-Hyperacusis is a condition that causes a person to be unable to tolerate everyday noise levels without pain.
-This condition may be initiated by a disease, by an acoustic trauma event (loud noise exposure), or induced by certain drugs.
+Hyperacusis is a condition that causes a person to be unable to tolerate everyday noise levels without discomfort or pain.
+This condition may be initiated by a disease, by a loud noise exposure or induced by certain drugs.
 See the American Academy of Otolaryngology's hyperacusis patient page for diagnosis and treatment details.

-Hyperacusis Research is the only non-profit dedicated to researching noise-induced pain, which is an under-recognized consequence of overexposure to noise.
-Please support us with your tax-deductable donation to help us fund biomedical research to relieve the pain and improve the quality of life for sufferers.
+Hyperacusis Research is dedicated to researching noise-induced pain.
+Please support us with your tax-deductable donation to help us fund biomedical research to improve the quality of life for sufferers.

 Hyperacusis Research was excited to see the ABC News program 20/20 feature a segment on hyperacusis and noise-induced pain.
 The show, anchored by Elizabeth Vargas, aired on Feb 7 and on Aug 15.

 Hyperacusis Research worked with the producers as they prepared this show, and we are grateful to ABC News for taking an interest.